MechanicalDragon0687/BAX/README.md

 ## Credits

+chaoskagami for better code overall and TheBaloneyBoy for the ability to skip animations

+Docmudkipz for makeanim

+d0k3 for his [compression](https://github.com/d0k3/ban9comp) implementation

+\#Cakey for useful tips and pointers, as always

-chaoskagami for better code overall and TheBaloneyBoy for the ability to skip animations Docmudkipz for makeanim d0k3 for his [compression](https://github.com/d0k3/ban9comp) implementation b1l1s for his ctr library full of useful snippets and Normmatt for sdmmc functions
+b1l1s for his ctr library full of useful fb snippets and Normmatt for sdmmc

-\#Cakey for useful tips and pointers, as always Everyone else who supported me through these two awesome months! (yes, I'm looking at you Nintendohax)
+Everyone else who supported me through these two awesome months! (yes, I'm looking at you /r/Nintendohax)

+Special shoutout to [Housey](https://github.com/housebreaker) for creating some epic music that helped me focus during some rough times.
+You can find his awesome stuff [here](https://soundcloud.com/housebreaker1)

+As well as [A_Random_Guy](https://gbatemp.net/members/a_random_guy.366070/) for asking me to make FB9 and getting me into this beautiful mess :P